Posted in Recipes on 11.09.2018

 - Drain all the water off the potatoes and parsnips, add the dairy free butter and nutritional yeast and mash well.
 Taste and season with plenty of salt and pepper

-- Taste and season the filling then pour into a large baking dish, spreading out evenly to fill the dish.
+- Taste and season the filling, stir in the mushrooms, then pour into a large baking dish, spreading out evenly to fill the dish.
 Leave to cool 10 minutes (this helps it firm up a bit before topping with the mash)

 - If you're baking to eat now, preheat your oven to 180 Fan / 200 C / 400 F / Gas 4